-3. Take the placement test.
-Minimum placement test scores are required to take entry-level curriculum English and mathematics courses.
-NOTE: Applicants not meeting the minimum required test scores on the placement test may be required to take developmental courses at CCCC, and this may lengthen the time required to complete the degree program.
-See specific course descriptions and prerequisites.
-There are four credential options for mathematics, English composition, and other general education courses.
-(The choice made by the student will depend on the student's goal.
-The following students will be exempt from taking the CCCC placement test:
+4. Satisfy the placement testing requirement by meeting the Multiple Measures waiver, submitting official placement test scores, or taking the placement test.
+NOTE: Applicants who take the placement test, but do not meet the minimum required test scores may be required to take developmental courses.
+These courses, may lengthen the time required to complete the credential.
+See specific course descriptions and prerequisites/ corequisites.
+The following students may be exempt from taking the placement test at CCCC: